psipred/protein-vae/README.md

 The two tasks this work approaches is adding a metal binding site to a protein sequence and generating a protein sequence for a given topology string.
 The first is described as Task 1 and the second as Task 2.
 Below are descriptions for using the trained models.

 ### Task 1
+This is adding a metal binding site to a protein sequence.
+The files for this task as located in the metal_gen folder.
+Aside from the model file in the folder folder, the main script is the `metal_VAE_pytorch.py`.

 To encode/decode a protein sequence: